dmelgarm/TsunamiTrace/README.md

 `examples/cascadia_travel_times.ipynb`: Real-bathymetry example using a GEBCO-derived 30 arc-second grid of the Cascadia subduction zone (offshore Washington / Oregon / British Columbia).
 Traces 36,000 rays from a source on the locked zone of the megathrust (47.86°N, 124.91°W) and produces a first-arrival travel time map for the Pacific Northwest coast using `tt.grid_travel_times`.
 Requires `scipy` (`pip install -e ".[examples]"`).

-The bathymetry file (`data/cascadia.xyz`) is stored in Git LFS.
-After cloning, run `git lfs pull` if the file is not automatically retrieved.
+`data/cascadia.xyz` is stored in Git LFS (51 MB).
+After cloning, run `git lfs pull` if it is not automatically retrieved. `data/NE_pacific_4arcmin.nc` is small enough (2.9 MB) to be committed directly.

 To run the examples: